Ben10164/CPSC-351/Unit_1.md

 * "That is a provocative question"
 * "We don't know why boys have awful handwriting.
 Its almost as fascinating as why there are no few women in computer science"
 * "I get depressed when I am wrong"
+* "Let's talk about pencils"
+* "There are no Jews here?"
+  * "The word is Ongaloza"
+* "I'm going to die early"
+* "I was the major suck up back in Catholic school"
+  * He would clap chalkboard erasors

 ## Lecture 1